Our Writers in Translation programme supports international literature and literary translation through grants, digital

 We support publishers and translators who want to reach an English-speaking audience with a financial grant.

 - PEN Translates awards grants to UK publishers for the translation costs of literature into English.

 We run a series of events with writers from around the world, and organise programmes to raise awareness of translated literature.

-- We mark International Translation Day with an annual day of discussions at the British Library.
+- We mark International Translation Day with an annual event at the end of September.

 - In partnership with the London Book Fair, we programme the Literary Translation Centre at the Fair each year and are responsible for a series of seminars and discussions.

 English PEN’s Writers in Translation programme was established in 2005 with support from Bloomberg and is supported by Arts Council England.
 English PEN is the founding centre for the worldwide PEN movement, which in 2015 adopted the Quebec Declaration on Literary Translation and Translators, a vital set of principles which all PEN centres have committed to uphold in our work.